 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests before, during, and after your treatment to check your body's response to gemtuzumab ozogamicin injection.

 Talk to your doctor about the risks of taking gemtuzumab ozogamicin injection.

 Why is this medication prescribed?

-Gemtuzumab ozogamicin injection is used alone or in combination with other chemotherapy medications to treat a certain type of acute myeloid leukemia (AML; a type of cancer that begins in the white blood cells) in adults whose cancer was never treated before.
+Gemtuzumab ozogamicin injection is used alone or in combination with other chemotherapy medications to treat a certain type of acute myeloid leukemia (AML; a type of cancer that begins in the white blood cells) in adults and children 1 month of age and older who were recently found to have this cancer.
 It is also used alone to treat a certain type of AML in adults and children 2 years of age and older whose cancer worsened during or after treatment with other chemotherapy medications.
 Gemtuzumab ozogamicin injection is in a class of medications called monoclonal antibodies.
 It works by helping to kill cancer cells.